Pickysaurus/node-nexus-api/docs/README.md

 ## Single Sign-On

 As described above, an APIKEY can be generated using a websocket-based protocol.
 This is *not* part of this library.
+You can read more about the SSO [here](https://github.com/Nexus-Mods/sso-integration-demo).

 ### Process